-Deliver an informed and engaging team presentation by formulating an appropriate research question and using strong visual aids;
+Develop and deliver effective team presentations by formulating appropriate research questions and using strong visual aids;

-Work effectively in teams and manage time well;
+Work effectively in teams, manage time properly and give constructive feedback;

 On the right side of programme front page of the e-guides you will find links to the website and timetables, uSis and Brightspace.

 The course includes 14 lab sessions, which will employ various active learning methods.